 Another connection between addiction and family relationships involves various types of abuse.
 There is an unfortunate and tragic cycle that includes substance abuse, sexual abuse/rape and domestic/child abuse.
 Several studies have found that a large percentage of child abuse and domestic abuse cases involve the use of drugs or alcohol.
 Other studies have found that individuals who were victims of abuse were more likely to abuse drugs or alcohol.
 This means individuals who grow up in a home with substance abusing parents are more likely to experience some sort of domestic or sexual abuse leading to trauma, which will then make them more likely to abuse drugs or alcohol themselves.
 If they have children as well, the cycle has a strong chance of continuing.
 If your family falls into this category, our domestic violence and addiction treatment may be able to help.

 As many as two-thirds of all people in treatment for drug abuse report that they were physically, sexually or emotionally abused as a child.

 - A woman is beaten every nine seconds in the United States 12.

 - More than three million children witness violent acts against their mothers each year.15

-- Between 30 and 40 percent of children who witness or experience violent acts will be at an increased chance for becoming involved in a violent relationship in adulthood 16.
+- Between 30 and 40 percent of children who witness or experience violent acts will be at an increased chance of becoming involved in a violent relationship in adulthood.16

 - Between 25 and 50 percent of men who commit domestic violence also have substance abuse problems.17

-- One in four women have been a victim of rape, sexual assault or domestic abuse.
-19
+- One in four women has been a victim of rape, sexual assault or domestic abuse.19

 - As many as 80 percent of child abuse cases involve alcohol or drug use.20